Common Application Services

 - Calculates GPA using pluses (+) and minuses (-).

 - Provides all other application information to professional schools.

 - At the end of the cycle, reports data on applicants to professional schools and to University of Maryland Health Professions Advising Office.

 There is no national standard for awarding credits and grades.
 Some schools are on a course credit system; some are on a semester hour basis.
 Some award pluses and minuses, such as UMD, some do not.
 Professional schools need a standardized format in order to compare applicants.
 Consequently, common application services "normalize" grading systems and calculate what they refer to as an "AMCAS GPA" or an "AADSAS GPA," for example.
 That is the GPA that the professional schools use for their admissions review.
 In addition, many students have taken courses from more than one undergraduate institution.
 The application service formula will put all of your undergraduate course work into one calculation.

 How do I know what GPA will be reported?

 If you want to go through the AMCAS calculation to see what your "unofficial AMCAS GPA" would be, you can use the grade conversion information available on the AMCAS web site.
-We ask you to go through this exercise in our Pre-Health packet so that you can see what the medical schools are likely to see and so that you and the HPAO can evaluate your trends in the way that the professional schools will.
-Once processing is complete, AMCAS will notify you of your "official AMCAS GPA" that will be transmitted to the designated professional schools.
+Other common application services offer similar information on their websites.
+We ask you to go through this exercise in our Pre-Health packet so that you can see what the professional schools are likely to see and so that you and the HPAO can evaluate your trends in the way that the professional schools will.
+Once processing is complete, the common application service will notify you of your official common application GPA that will be transmitted to the designated professional schools.
 Refer to the "HELP" keys and FAQ's on AMCAS for any additional information as the HPAO does not have any more information about this process than is written here.

 - Dental: BCP; Science GPA(includes BCP plus math and other sciences); UGRAD GPA; Grad GPA; overall includes UGRAD and Grad, College specific GPA